dtumad/VCV-io/README.md

 Asymptotic reasoning is also supported, but tooling and automation for this is currently limited.

 The `VCVio` directory provides all of the foundations and framework definitions / APIs. `Examples` contains example constructions of standard cryptographic algorithms.

+See [here](https://github.com/dtumad/lean-crypto-formalization) for an outdated version of the library in Lean 3.

 <!-- # Framework Overview